University Clinical Aptitude Test

 Use of UCAT at St Andrews

-The School of Medicine has a limited number of interview places (over 400).
+The School of Medicine has a limited number of interview places (approximately 500).
 To be considered for interview, applicants must have a strong academic record, a positive reference, and relevant, medically related work experience.
 Find out more about the interview selection process.

 Applicants meeting these requirements will be ranked on the basis of their UCAT global score.
 Those ranked in the top 500 or so will be given an interview.
 Decisions to make offers will be based on the interview score.
 Where applicants have the same interview score, the global UCAT score will be used to differentiate between them.